rach0022/mad9135-f20-c2-react-router/README.md

 ## Bugs:

-- [ ] ISS-01 Change UserPosts & UserAlbums to UserComments and UserPhotos
+- [x] ISS-01 Change Comments and Photos to Posts and Albums for assignment requirements